-The board shall (unless the articles of association delegate this responsibility to some other corporate body) produce a statement on how the salary and other remuneration etc. of the company's executive management for the current financial year is determined, cf. Asal. § 6-16a.
-The statement shall also provide an account of the company's policy on the remuneration on the executive management applied in the previous financial year.
-The statement shall be considered by the company's annual general meeting, cf. Asal. § 5-6.
-If the company has a corporate assembly, it may make a statement on the board's statement, cf. Asal. § 6-37.
-The board of directors shall determine the salary and other remuneration of the executive management at a meeting of the board, cf. Asal. § 6-19.
+The board shall (unless the articles of association delegate this responsibility to some other corporate body) produce a statement on the how the salary and other remuneration etc. of the company's executive personnel for the current financial year is determined, cf. Asal. § 6-16a.
+The statement shall also provide an account of the company's policy on the remuneration of executive personnel applied in the previous financial year.
+The statement shall be considered by the company's annual general meeting, cf. Asal. § 6-37.
+The board of directors shall determine the salary and other remuneration of the executive personnel at a meeting of the board, cf. Asal. § 6-19.

 The guidelines for arrangements in respect of granting shares, subscription rights, options and other forms of remuneration linked to shares or the performance of the company's share price or the share price of other companies in the same group shall be binding on the board of directors unless the articles of association provide otherwise.
-In other respects, the guidelines are advisory, but the Company's articles of association may stipulate that they shall be binding.
+In other respects, the guidelines are advisory, but the articles of association may stipulate that they shall be binding.
 If the board enters into an agreement that deviates from the guidelines, the reason for such deviation shall be stated in the board minutes.

-The remuneration and loans to/security granted in favour of each member of the executive management must be agreed by the board of directors at a meeting of the board, cf. Asal. § 6-19, and must be reported in the notes to the annual accounts, cf. Accounting Act (Regnskapsloven) § 7-31 and §7-32, and also in any prospectus produced for an invitation to subscription or purchase or for admission to listing of negotiable securities on a Norwegian regulated market, cf. Securities Trading Regulations, § 7-13, equivalent to Commission Regulation (EU) No. 809/2004 Annex 1, Items 15, and 17.2.
+The remuneration and loans to/security granted in favour of each member of the executive personnel must be agreed by the board of directors at a meeting of the board, cf. Asal. § 6-19, and must be reported in the notes to the annual accounts, cf. Regnskapsloven § 7-31 and §7-32, and also in any prospectus produced for an invitation to subscription or purchase or for admission to listing of negotiable securities on a regulated market, cf. Securities Trading Regulations, § 7-13, equivalent to Commission Regulation (EU) No. 809/2004 Annex 1, Items 15, and 17.2.